How to Install and Configure Jenkins on Ubuntu for Continuous Integration

 sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

-1. Now, update the apt software package index and install Jenkins.
+Next, update the package lists and install Jenkins:

 sudo apt update